Flessent/hospital-management/README.md

 ### 1-to show how to properly manage OneToOne, ManytoOne and ManyToMany relationship using Spring MVC and Spring data.
 ### 2 -Applying Injection of dependance using the recommended approach which is the injection through the constructor (not @Autowired)
 ## 3- Avoid StarkoverflowException(common in ManyToMany or ManyToOne relationship) with help of Jakson library
+## 4-Security part comes soon.
+However the management of ROLE, password and username are done  using Bcrypt which is a way of hashing password with spring security.